AndresCardosoP/Brain-Wave/README.md

 ### Search
 - Search for notes within a folder using the search bar.
 - Quickly find notes by entering keywords.
-- A logout icon is available beside the search bar for easy logout.

 ## Getting Started